Supermaps on generalised theories

 More generally, as soon as a theory supports a concrete supermap definition, our abstract categorical approach is equivalent to it.
 Since categorical supermaps represent the minimal definition of supermaps, this concrete representation theorem demonstrates a surprising stability in defining supermaps for general physical theories.
-For example, it shows that NSWSE Boxworld tensors naturally arise from applying the categorical supermaps approach to Boxworld.
+For example, it shows that a well-motivated extension of the NSWSE requirement naturally arises from applying the categorical supermaps approach to Boxworld.
 Moreover, it equips the study of higher-order processes in Boxworld with tools for iterated higher-order objects via currying and composition rules based on the established BV structure of categorical supermaps \cite{hefford2025bvcategoryspacetimeinterventions}.

 As a novel application of Theorem \ref{thm:yoneda}, we note that real quantum theory is a generalised theory with channel-state duality.
 This allows us to present the first treatment of supermaps in real quantum theory while providing further evidence of the canonicity of categorical supermaps.